The two out of three property in ind-categories and a convenient model category of spaces: Criteria for the two out of three property

 \begin{thm} Let $(\cM,\cW,\cC)$ be a small almost ind-admissible simplicial weak cofibration category.
 Suppose that $\mcal{M}$ has functorial factorizations into a cofibration followed by a weak equivalence.
-Then $\cM$ is ind-admissible iff there exists a fibrant replacement functor in the right model category $\Ind(\cM)$ given by Theorem \ref{t:almost_model_dual}, that reflects weak equivalences and preserves cofibrant objects. \end{thm}
+Then $\cM$ is ind-admissible iff there exists a fibrant replacement functor in the quasi model category $\Ind(\cM)$ given by Theorem \ref{t:almost_model_dual}, that reflects weak equivalences and preserves cofibrant objects. \end{thm}

-\begin{proof} By Theorem \ref{t:almost_model_dual} and Definition \ref{d:left_right_rel} 1, there exists an induced right model category structure on $\Ind(\cM)$.
-By Proposition \ref{p:simplicial} this right model category is also simplicial.
+\begin{proof} By Theorem \ref{t:almost_model_dual}, there exists an induced quasi model category structure on $\Ind(\cM)$.
+By Proposition \ref{p:simplicial} this quasi model category is also simplicial.
 Using Proposition \ref{p:iff_model}, we see that in order to prove our theorem it is enough to show that there exists a cofibrant replacement functor on $\Ind(\cM)$ that preserves weak equivalences.

 By \cite{BaSc} Theorem 5.7, we can use the functorial factorization in $\cM$ into a cofibration followed by a weak equivalence to produce a functorial factorization in $\Ind(\cM)$ into a morphism in $\coSp^{\cong}(\cC)$ followed by a morphism in $\Lw^{\cong}(\cW)$.
 For any object $X$ in $\Ind(\cM)$, we can factor the unique map $\phi\to X$ using this functorial factorization and obtain a cofibrant replacement functor $Q:\Ind(\cM)\to \Ind(\cM).$ It remains to show that $Q$ preserves the weak equivalences in $\Ind(\cM)$, that is, that $Q$ preserves maps in $\Lw^{\cong}(\cW)$.
 So let $f:X\to Y$ be a map in $\Lw^{\cong}(\cW)$.
 Then $f$ is isomorphic to a natural transformation $f':X'\to Y'$ that is a levelwise $\cW$ map, on a (small) cofiltered category $T$.
-By Lemma \ref{l:cofinal_CDS}, we can choose a cofinite cofiltered set $J$ and a cofinal functor $p:J\to T$.
+By \cite[Proposition 8.1.6]{SGA4-I}, we can choose a cofinite directed set $J$ and a cofinal functor $p:J\to T$.
 Then $p^*f':p^*X'\to p^*Y'$ is a natural transformation that is a levelwise $\cW$ map, on the cofinite cofiltered set $J$.
 By the construction of the functorial factorization given in \cite{BaSc} Theorem 5.7, we see that applying the functor $Q$ to $f:X\to Y$ is isomorphic to the Reedy construction on $p^*X'\to p^*Y'$ (see \cite{BaSc} Definition 4.3).
 We have a diagram in $\cM^J$

 It follows that the map between the Reedy constructions $(p^*X)_{Reedy}\to (p^*Y)_{Reedy}$ is in $\Lw(\cW)$, and thus, that the map $Q(X)\to Q(Y)$ is in $\Lw^{\cong}(\cW)$. \end{proof}